 L’Exercice de l’enseignement - Manuel pour le nouveau personnel enseignant et les enseignant(e)s suppléant(e)s

 Who are our new teachers?

-A new teacher may be a teacher new to the profession, a beginning teacher and/or a teacher teaching on call, a teacher new to a classroom assignment or having a significant change of assignment, a teacher
+A new teacher may be a teacher new to the profession, a beginning teacher and/or a teacher teaching on call (in the first 5 years of their career), a teacher new to a classroom assignment or having a significant change of assignment, a teacher

 Provincial Specialist Associations (PSAs)